What matters to you.

 Event starts at 7pm, projections begin at 8pm

-The panelists will examine the forces of oppression and resistance shaping 18th-century Boston to trace how those dynamics continue to resonate, and to discuss how we can learn from the past to take action today.
+For this first event, the esteemed panelists examine the forces of oppression and resistance shaping 18th-century Boston in order to trace how those dynamics continue to resonate, and discuss how we can learn from the past to take action today.

-Throughout the evening, you will have the opportunity to contribute reflections and responses in real time.
-These collective insights will shape a culminating, community-authored statement—projected onto the exterior of Old North Church as a powerful closing moment, transforming individual voices into a shared public declaration.
+During the discussion, audience members had the opportunity to contribute reflections and responses in real time.
+These collective insights shape a culminating, community-authored statement—projected onto the exterior of Old North Church as a powerful closing moment, transforming individual voices into a shared public declaration.

 Diane Dwyer smiles in a blue and red illuminated room